snipcart/snipcart-l10n/README.md

-# snipcart-i18n
+# 🧾 Snipcart localization files

 This repository contains localization files for Snipcart v3.0.
+Our team officially maintains the `en.json` file, this is the one that should be used as a starting point if you want to add a new language.

+Each file name should be the language ISO code, we also support regional locales (`en-US`, `fr-FR`, etc.).

-# How to contribute
+# 👷‍♀️ How to contribute

 To submit a new translation, you'll need to open a pull request.
 To do this, you'll need to start by forking our repository.
 Open the repository on Github, then click on Fork.
 This will create a copy of the repository under your Github account.